Creating A Corner of Eden…

 In between B&B guests, converting the barn and Richard working full time we managed to salvage an old railway cabin from the farmer up the road and spent a weeks ‘holiday’ converting it.
 The Shepherd’s Hut was then used as extra accommodation for the B&B, having breakfast served on a tray, with the most amazing views.
 We added to this a bathroom and mini kitchen in a seperate building, allowing guests to book this as quirky yet luxury ‘glamping’.

-Due to the success of Angel Barn, in January 2013 we decided to turn The Farmhouse into a large self catering house, transforming an unused ‘snug’ into the country-style kitchen that is used today.
+Due to the success of Angel Barn, in January 2013 we decided to turn The Farmhouse into a large self catering house, transforming an unused ‘snug’ into the country-style kitchen.
 Then we took some time out during the summer and got married!!!

 In May 2014 we downed our tools and employed a local building company to create a new home for ourselves.
 The large barn and redundant milking parlour at the back of the property was soon to be ours – in fact it only took 5 months from part demolition to being ready enough for us to move in.
-This meant that the Shepherd’s Hut, which was hiding away behind the old barn, was put into retirement and is now a wonderful hideaway for friends and family in our garden.
+This meant that the Shepherd’s Hut, which was hiding away behind the old barn, was put into retirement and is now Richard’s home gym.

 In October 2014 we moved out of the little byre and in the space of a month transformed it into the Shepherd’s Cottage.
 We loved living there and couldn’t wait for other couples to enjoy its cosiness.
 The Farmhouse has since undertaken a few more improvements – re-roofing the building, removing the old rough cast and pointing the beautiful exposed stonework, fitting a new wood burning stove, improving the interior design of the dining room, bathroom and some of the bedrooms…..the list goes on.

-The business has grown so much over the years that the time came for Richard to ‘retire’ from his place of work and have a career change – he now has the title of ‘maintenance man’ and Debbie is enjoying being his boss.
-We are currently concentrating on adding new and exciting features to each of the cottages – always looking to update and improve what we offer to our lovely guests.
-In June 2017 we transformed Angel Barn’s parking area into the outdoor lounge with Wood Fired Hot Tub – we love this new addition!!
+The business has grown so much over the years that the time came for Richard to ‘retire’ from his place of work and have a career change – he now has the title of ‘maintenance man’ and Debbie enjoys being his boss.
+We are constantly adding new and exciting features to each of the cottages – always looking to update and improve what we offer to our lovely guests.
+In June 2017 we transformed Angel Barn’s parking area into the outdoor lounge with Wood Fired Hot Tub – guests love this new addition!!
 We decided that the Shepherd’s Cottage should have something quirky and a bit different, so in September 2017 we installed an outdoor roll-top cast iron bath in its walled garden – perfect for star gazing with a glass of champagne!!